-The exhibits in the binder sets shall be individually tabbed, with each tab reflecting the number of the corresponding exhibit, e.g., CX-3C.
-Each binder must be labeled on its spine with the name and number of the investigation and the nature of the contents of the binder, e.g. Complainant's Exhibits CX-1 through CX-18C.
+The exhibits in the Administrative Law Judge's binder set shall be individually tabbed, with each tab reflecting the number of the corresponding exhibit, e.g., CX-0003C.
+Each binder must be labeled on its spine with the name and number of the investigation and the nature of the contents of the binder, e.g. Complainant's Exhibits CX-0001 through CX-0018C.
+The exhibits in the binder set shall be in consecutive numerical order, and shall not be separated according to confidential or public status.

-9.4.4 Maintenance and Filing of Final Exhibits and Final Exhibit List.
+9.4.5 Maintenance and Filing of Final Exhibits and Final Exhibit List.

-Each party must submit a final exhibit list prepared in accordance with Ground Rule 9.4.7 reflecting the status of all exhibits, including those admitted and rejected during the trial, on the same date that the post-hearing briefs are due.
+Each party must submit a final exhibit list prepared in accordance with Ground Rule 9.4.8 reflecting the status of all exhibits, including those admitted and rejected during the hearing, on the same date that the post-hearing briefs are due.
 Any withdrawn exhibit shall be identified on the final exhibit list only by exhibit number and shall indicate that it is withdrawn.

-The parties are responsible during the course of the trial for updating the exhibit lists and for maintaining and updating the original set of exhibits, which shall become the set that is filed with the Commission after the record is closed, as well as for confirming that all admitted and rejected exhibits are included among the Commission exhibits and the final exhibit list at the conclusion of the trial.
-Any exhibits that are not included with the Commission exhibits and the final exhibit list at the conclusion of the trial will not be considered as part of the record to be certified to the Commission when the final initial determination issues.
-Alternatively, parties may submit this set of exhibits electronically, in accordance with Ground Rule 9.4.15.
+The parties are responsible during the course of the hearing for updating the exhibit lists and for maintaining and updating the Commission set of exhibits, which shall become the set that is filed with the Commission after the record is closed, as well as for confirming that all admitted and rejected exhibits are included among the Commission exhibits and the final exhibit list at the conclusion of the hearing.
+Any exhibits that are not included with the Commission exhibits and the final exhibit list at the conclusion of the hearing will not be considered as part of the record to be certified to the Commission when the final initial determination issues.